A slice of this ginger pear puff pastry may have been my breakfast this morning…

 - 1 tsp pure vanilla extract

 - 1/2 tsp ground cinnamon

 - Preheat oven to 400 degrees.
 Place the puff pastry on a clean, lightly-floured work surface.
-Cut a rectangle about 6" wide by 10" long, so that the puff-pastry is about 3/4" wider than the pear slices on each side.
+Cut a rectangle about 7" wide by 10" long, or so that the puff-pastry is about 3/4" wider than the pear slices on each side.
 Place the pastry on a parchment paper-lined baking sheet.

 - Combine the butter, brown sugar, ginger, vanilla extract and cinnamon, mixing well.
 Using a pastry brush, generously brush the top of the puff pastry with the butter mixture.
 Leaving a 3/4" border, layer the pear slices on top of the puff pastry, alternating directions to create a wave-like pattern.

 - Brush the top of the pears with the remaining butter mixture, and sprinkle with the demerara sugar.
 Bake for 15-18 minutes or until the pastry is golden brown.
-Remove from oven and let cool for five minutes.
+Remove from oven and let cool for at least ten minutes before slicing.
 Serve warm with vanilla ice cream or fresh whipped cream.